kl3mta3/SphereAlert/README.md

 **Push site-wide alert banners to any number of websites by changing one DNS record.**

-SphereAlert is a self-hosted, Dockerized web app for operators who need to put a banner on their sites — maintenance windows, incidents, notices — without redeploying anything.
+SphereAlert is a self-hosted, Dockerized web app for operators who need to put a banner on their sites: maintenance windows, incidents, notices; without redeploying anything.
 You manage alerts from one dashboard; SphereAlert writes a TXT record to each domain's DNS provider, and a tiny client script on each site reads that record and renders the banner.
 Your DNS API keys never leave your box, and SphereAlert never phones home.

-It is the sibling product to [SphereSSL](https://github.com/kl3mta3/SphereSSL) — same stack, same conventions, same operator-owned philosophy.
+It is the sibling product to [SphereSSL](https://github.com/kl3mta3/SphereSSL) — same stack, same conventions, same self-hosted philosophy.

 ---

 ## How it works

 1. You run SphereAlert as a container and add your DNS provider credentials.
-2. On each site, you drop in `sphere-alert.js` and one `<script>` tag, or a combined `<script>` to also grab it.
+2. Just add `<script src="https://cdn.jsdelivr.net/gh/kl3mta3/SphereAlert@main/js/sphere-alert.js"></script>` to the `<head></head>` of pages you want to show alerts.

 1. To raise an alert: pick the domains, a level, and a slot, type a message, hit **Send**.
 2. SphereAlert writes a TXT record at `alert.<domain>` (or `alert2`/`alert3`) — a small